llamasearchai/OpenWorld/README.md

   </p>
 </div>

-## ✨ Why OpenWorld?
+## Why OpenWorld?

 OpenWorld stands out as a comprehensive and extensible platform designed to tackle complex simulation challenges across various scientific and engineering domains.
 Whether you are researching advanced AI agents, developing new sustainable energy technologies, or exploring fundamental physics, OpenWorld provides the tools and flexibility you need.

-*   **🚀 High Performance:** Built with performance in mind, leveraging optimized libraries and algorithms.
+*   **High Performance:** Built with performance in mind, leveraging optimized libraries and algorithms.
-*   **🧩 Modularity:** Easily extend and customize components to fit your specific research needs.
+*   **Modularity:** Easily extend and customize components to fit your specific research needs.
-*   **🤖 AI-Powered:** Integrated AI agent framework for creating intelligent systems that can learn and interact within simulated environments.
+*   **AI-Powered:** Integrated AI agent framework for creating intelligent systems that can learn and interact within simulated environments.
-*   **🌐 Multi-Physics:** Simulate interactions between different physical domains, such as mechanical, solar, and electrochemical systems.
+*   **Multi-Physics:** Simulate interactions between different physical domains, such as mechanical, solar, and electrochemical systems.
-*   **🤝 Open Source:** A community-driven project with a commitment to open collaboration and knowledge sharing.
+*   **Open Source:** A community-driven project with a commitment to open collaboration and knowledge sharing.

-## 🌟 Features
+## Features

 OpenWorld offers a rich set of features for advanced simulation:

-*   **🧱 Modular Core Components:**
+*   **Modular Core Components:**
     *   **Physics Engine:**
         *   Robust 3D rigid-body dynamics.
         *   Multiple collision detection algorithms (GJK, Sweep and Prune, BVH).